 The Lacnunga by comparison is an erratically written collection of ‘knowledge’, often haphazardly put down.
 This may have not been the best for the patient but gives us an excellent look at beliefs that common people had that even Bald stayed away from.
 The best example of this is:

-158. When a man first tells you that your cattle are lost, say then, before you say anything else “Bethlehem was that city called in which Christ was born…”
+57. Against when a man cannot sleep: take henbane’s seed and gardens mint juice; stir together and smear the head with it; better will come to him.
+158. When a man first tells you that your cattle are lost, say then, before you say anything else “Bethlehem was that city called in which Christ was born”

 Here we can see that in the Saxon mind a purely herbal remedy held the same weight as a purely magical cure.
 Many cures, especially for things that were incurable at the time, were a mixture of both.
 This blending often meant that any success gained by the herbs, poultices and broths would also be giving credit to the more magical elements such as incantations, Luna phases and holy relics.

 Vikings by comparison had none of these written traditions, to draw from or contribute to.
-Our evidence comes from the saga’s written generations after the events described and archaeological remains.
+Our evidence comes from the sagas written generations after the events described and archaeological remains.
 Undoubtedly healing went on, and at the very beginning of the Viking period this was at a local level.

 The use of runes and charms are often cited in the sagas and the belief in their power was just as strong as the Saxon belief in Christian religion.
 In Egil’s saga chapter 73 for example a young woman was first harmed by the improper use of runes and then healed by the correct use of runes.